c/- DC Conference &

 Colleagues and patients recognise you as a member of a distinguished body of investigators and clinicians.

-Annual Membership Certificates are supplied electronically and may be printed and displayed by members.
+Annual Membership Certificates are supplied electronically and may be printed and displayed by members for the period of annual membership.